SebastianRichiteanu/Gosh/README.md

    - prompt "ls + <ENTER>"
    - "ls: not found"

+Also happens with "nano", probably something to do with the shell

 ### ^C on shell exit sometimes

 The number is arbitray, not sure where is it coming from for now
+- DisableRawMode()/EnableRawMode()